libraryofcelsus/Aetherius_AI_Assistant/readme.md

 15. Copy your Google CSE ID to key_google_cse.txt

-16. Edit the .txt files in the "config" folder to customize the bot.

-17. Run main.py with **python main.py** to start Aetherius, Select DB Management.
+17. Run main.py with **python main.py** in cmd to start Aetherius.

-18. Select DB Upload Heuristics to upload secondary Heuristics for the bot, this DB can also function as a Personality DB.
+18. Select DB Upload Heuristics from the DB Management menu to upload Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.

-19. Upload your desired Cadence to "DB Upload Cadence" in DB Management.
-This should be a direct example of the speech style, not a description.
-I suggest asking Aetherius to use the diction of a "____" to generate an example, then copy paste the response to the Cadence Upload.

-20. Type "Exit" to return to the main menu.
-Now select "OpenAi_General_Chatbot"

-21. Select one of the "Training" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
-It also functions as a "Manual" mode.
-(Previous Manual mode has been removed)
+21. Edit the chatbot's prompts with the Config Menu.
+This will let you change the main, secondary, and greeting prompts.
+You can also change things like the font style and size.

+22. You can change the botname and the username in the login menu.
+Changing either of these will create a new chatbot.

-22. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
+23. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
 This will let you revert back to a base state if issues arise later.

-23. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.
+24. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-24. Type "Clear Memories" to clear short term memory.
-Type "Exit" to exit without saving the current conversation to episodic memory.
-Type "Save and Exit" to summarize the current conversation and upload it to episodic memories.

-25. To reset Aetherius completely, enter DB Management and select "Reset Pinecone Index".
-Type "Reset Index" to delete and remake the index.
-This takes a little bit so wait at least 1 minuite before attempting to access it.

-26. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for initial training.

 # Contact
 Discord: libraryofcelsus      -> Old Username Style: Celsus#0262